cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         ]
     ]);

-This can be useful when you need you need to add conditions that don't work well in a join.
+This can be useful when you need to add conditions that don't work well in a join.
 This also makes it possible to query tables that are not allowed in joins such as separate databases.